lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-If you really wanted to be pure about responsibility, you could create a custom Segue whose source would be the NavigationController - it would not look as good in the storyboard, but it would make more sense from a responsibility point of view.
+If you really wanted to be pure about responsibility, you might create a custom Segue whose source would be the NavigationController - it would not look as familiar in the storyboard, but it would make more sense from a responsibility point of view.

 ## Passing Data between Scenes
 The router is responsible for passing data between scenes.

-There are 3 kinds of data that can passed between scenes:
+There are 3 scenarios in which data can passed between scenes:

-1. data originating in a ViewController due to data entry by a user,
+1. data created in a ViewController via data entry by a user,
 2. data shared among collaborating UseCases which represents all or part of the system state and
 3. data originating in a younger sibling scene's UseCase (data that is normally passed back by delegate).

-### Passing Data Originating in a View
+### Passing Data Created in a ViewController

 Data originates in a ViewController when a user initiates an action.
 Normally, when a ViewController instantiates another ViewController, that data is passed to the new ViewController by injection.
 This is no different in VIPER, except that the injector is always a Router.
 In VIPER, data is passed to the Router before it is be passed to the new ViewController.